tarantool/doc/doc/how-to/getting_started_net_box.rst

     - - [800, 'TEST']
     ...

-Now, let's insert two tuples in the space:
+Insert two tuples into the space:

 ..  code-block:: tarantoolsession